FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/03 FAIR-by-Design Methodology/FAIR-by-Design_content.md

 </div>

-Upon completing the structure, each learning unit needs to be designed using a modeling technique such as the Hunter's model
+Upon completing the structure, each learning unit needs to be designed using a modeling technique such as the Hunter's model.

 The design stage should also take into account the need for **development of a facilitation guide** that explains in details how to prepare and put the training into practice, as well as a feedback form that should be used to gather feedback after the learning process has finished